ejwillemse/BAN313/chapter6.md

 When completing the chapter, read all the available information and instructions _carefully_, and if necessary, review the applicable engineering statistics methods.

-**DO NOT** jump straight to the instructions and skip the each questions' background information.
+**DO NOT** jump straight to the instructions and skip each questions' background information.
 The question backgrounds contain valuable information to assist you in completing the questions.

 To continue with this chapter confirm the following: